 Avoid having your child do homework with the television on or in places with other distractions, such as people coming and going.

-○ Make sure the materials your child needs, such as paper, pencils and a dictionary, are available.
+Make sure the materials your child needs, such as paper and pencils, are available.

 Ask your child if special materials will be needed for some projects and get them in advance.